-The definition of gynecomastia – also known as puffy nipples, gyno or man boobs — is not based on any particular type of tissue on your chest.
-It is simply defined as “the appearance of a female like breast in a male.”
+The definition of gynecomastia – also known as puffy nipples, gyno, or man boobs — is not based on any particular type of tissue on your chest.
+It is most simply defined as “the appearance of a female-like breast in a male.”
 You don’t have to have hard tissue or lumpy rocks that you can feel under your areolas.
 If your chest is rounded and prominent like a woman’s, you most certainly have gynecomastia.
-It is caused by excess tissue of various types but a hill is a hill is a hill no matter if it is made of rock, sand, garbage, clay or whatever.
+It is caused by excess tissue of various types, but a hill is a hill is a hill no matter if it’s made of rock, sand, garbage, clay, or fatty tissue.
 It is what it is.

-Puffy nipples is often associated with gynecomastia and excess tissue of the chest.
-Puffy nipples is the “tip of the iceberg” as there is always underlying gynecomastia tissue that exists.
-This excess tissue not only makes the chest round and female like, it also is associated with some glandular material under the areolas that makes them puffy.
-This tissue is “ground zero” for gynecomastia – this is where it all begins and spreads from there.
+For men, puffy nipples are associated with gynecomastia and excess tissue of the chest.
+Gyno nipples are frequently only the “tip of the iceberg,” as there is always underlying gynecomastia tissue.
+This excess tissue makes the chest protrude and is associated with glandular material under the areolas.
+For gynecomastia, this glandular tissue is “ground zero” from which everything spreads.

-The least common presentation of puffy nipples is my “golf ball” gynecomastia.
-Some patients have a golf ball sized glandular mass beneath their areolas that makes them look odd and tubular.
-Often these patients have little body fat so this really looks strange indeed.
-Try wearing a fitted shirt and not look like you have headlights – impossible.
+The most common presentation of puffy nipples is the “golf ball” gynecomastia.
+Some patients have golf ball-sized glandular masses beneath their areolas that result in an odd and tubular appearance.
+Often these patients have little body fat, so the puffy nipples look even stranger in contrast.
+Try wearing a fitted shirt with “golf ball” gyno and not looking like you have headlights.
+Impossible.

-The best news in the world is that puffy nipples are treatable — here today, gone tomorrow if you choose.
-Take the first step to a life without gynecomastia and submit a Virtual Consultation and I will tell you what I think and give you a solution to a problem that will set your life on a new, better course.
-You have to take the first step.
+The best news in the world is that puffy nipples are treatable — here today, gone tomorrow — if you choose.
+Take the first step to life without gynecomastia and send in an Online Consultation.
+Once completed, I will provide professional advice and offer a solution that will set your life on a new, better course.
+The first step is yours to take.